 This post contains affiliate links, which means I receive a small commission if you make a purchase using this link.
 For more information, see my disclosures here.

-- 1 Save time with social media automation software
+Save time by using the best social media automation software

 There are many, many tools and services designed to help time-strapped solopreneurs handle their social media marketing more effectively.